ryonakano/reco/README.md

 * **Saving in some commonly used formats.** It supports ALAC, FLAC, MP3, Ogg Vorbis, Opus, and WAV
 * **Timed recording.** You can set a delay before recording up to 15 seconds, and the length of recording up to 600 seconds
 * **Autosaving or always-ask-where-to-save workflow.** You can select whether the app saves recordings automatically or you choose a destination each time on saving them
-* **Saving recording when the app quits.** Even if you happen to quit the app while recording, the recording is either saved automatically, or a FileChooserDialog is shown - depending on your saving setting
+* **Saving recording when the app quits.** Even if you happen to quit the app while recording, the recording is either saved automatically, or the file chooser dialog is shown - depending on your saving setting

 ## Installation